kingpin8510/IGDb/README.md

 This website is inspired from the site **https://rawg.io/**

-##Upcoming Updates
+## Upcoming Updates

--Aimimg tutorials with hand alignment.
+- Aimimg tutorials with hand alignment.
--Bigger description screen.
+- Bigger description screen.
--library feature with login authentication.
+- Library feature with login authentication.